Why It Works

 It's Gettin' Hot in Here

 Now for the heat.
-Amatriciana needs to be a little bit spicy, and authorities are divided on whether that heat should come from black pepper or from chili peppers.
+Amatriciana needs to be a little bit spicy, and authorities are divided on whether that heat should come from black pepper or from chile peppers.
 I've always been firmly in the black pepper camp.
 First, because it's a spice that has deep roots in Roman history and defines two of Rome's other classic pastas—carbonara and cacio e pepe.
 I must also admit to geekily liking the idea of a pasta triumvirate that mirrored the ancient Roman political one, each spiked with hot, aromatic black pepper and briny pecorino, but separated by some of their other ingredients.

 I also really like the freshly ground black pepper's bewitching musky scent.
 Or at least I thought I did.
 The problem here, I've come to see, is about quantity: In order to add sufficient heat with black pepper alone, you have to add a lot of it.
 And when we add a lot of black pepper, we run into a problem similar to that of the onion and garlic, namely, that it distracts from one of the most compelling elements of the dish—the interplay of fatty cured pork and sweet-tart tomato sauce.